 Your minimum effective dose may be different for different goals—and it might be smaller than you expect.

 For example, a 2017 study looking at how cannabis affected people subjected to a psychosocial stress task found that 7.5mg of THC appears to decrease anxiety, but 12.5mg produced a small but significant increase in anxiety.
-With the goal of anxiety relief, low doses of THC are likely to produce better results.
+For most people, low doses of THC are likely to produce better results.

-For focus and create, the minimum effective dose may be even lower.
+For focus and create, the minimum effective dose may even be a microdose.
 Research conducted in the 1970s found that 3mg of THC improved divergent thinking—a measure of your ability to brainstorm—while 6mg of THC impaired divergent thinking.

 There is also a large degree of variability in how people respond to a dose of oral THC.
 As a result, creating an exact equivalence between a dose of THC in an inhaled product versus in an edible is “extremely difficult.”

 The Colorado Department of Revenue tried to figure it out.
 They suggested that 1mg of THC in an edible produces a behavioral effect similar to 5.71mg of smokable THC.